 The Emptiness stage is about navigating our way to “We’re all different and that’s okay.”
 It’s not often smooth sailing.
 Because it calls on us to let go.
 Books have been written about letting go.
 What we hold onto is what blocks our path into community.
 We hold onto our judgments of other’s actions, characters, and words, and we maintain our belief that we have the answers.
-There’s nothing wrong with believing we have the answers: Our lives have depended on us finding answers for ourselves.
+T here’s nothing wrong with believing we have the answers: Our lives have depended on us finding answers for ourselves.
 We seek answers to maintain our sanity and to navigate our way in the world.
 But there are other answers and other people have embraced them.
 We tend to cleave to what’s familiar and our answers are what is familiar to us.
 So Emptiness is a letting go of what’s familiar and dropping our judgements.
 It is hard work.
 But if we can do it.
 Ahhhh!
 Community is but a breath away.

-Community building is about communication.
+Community building happens through communication.
 It’s about talking and listening and trying to understand.
 In a sense, it’s letting go of our need to control how things go, trusting that our greatest needs will be met in community, those of support, understanding, collaboration, camaraderie, authenticity, commitment, inclusivity and a sharing of leadership.
 It’s about the sometimes-turbulent journey from the surface assumption “We are all so much alike! “ to a celebration of the discovery of the deeper truth that “We are all so different!”
 And yet, in the truest part of us, we are very much alike.
 It is both what makes us alike and what makes us different that creates a beautiful community.